zeeebr/articles_backend/README.md

       -  Body: Array of articles.
 - **/wos/delete/:id** :
     - Method: **DELETE**
-      -  Deletes an article from the database by id.
+      -  Description: Deletes an article from the database by id.

 ## Client
 The client code can be viewed at the link: https://github.com/zeeebr/articles_frontend